 The world was, and continues to be, impacted by the COVID-19 pandemic.
 The healthcare industry was among those most adversely affected by the COVID-19 pandemic.
 Two of our tenants have experienced a material adverse effect on their operations related to COVID-19, and that has affected their ability to make rent payments in 2022 and 2021 (see Note 3 to the accompanying Notes to Condensed Consolidated Financial Statements for further information on its impact to us).
-The extent to which COVID-19 could continue to impact our business, cash flow and results of operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the rate of public acceptance and usage of vaccines and the effectiveness of vaccines in limiting the spread of COVID-19 and its variants, resurgences of COVID-19 and, in particular, new and more contagious and/or vaccine resistant variants, actions taken to contain the spread of COVID-19 and how quickly and to what extent normal economic and operating conditions can resume.
+We expect the COVID-19 pandemic will continue to adversely affect our tenant's financial condition and results of operations, including but not limited to, occupancy, leasing and related revenues, and additional labor and operating expenses.
+The fluidity of this situation precludes any prediction as to the ultimate material adverse impact on the demand for senior housing and skilled nursing and presents material uncertainty and risk with respect to our business, operations, financial condition and liquidity, including recording impairments, lease modifications and credit losses in future periods.